Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     import slgsw

-However, by doing so you will need to reference the module to use any function by typing "slgsw." in front of every slgsw function, for example:
+However, by doing so you will need to reference the module to use the initial function by typing "slgsw." in front of the slgsw function, like so:

-    slgsw.get_cell_value("A1")
+    slgsw.slgsw(scope,creds)

 which as you can see, can be a hassle for some.

 ### Functions
 Here is a list of functions that this module provide, in the format of function(argument(s)):
-* slgsw(scope,credentials)
+* slgsw(scope,cred)
     <br> This is the initialization function of this module for Authentication.
     <br> Scope: you will need to fill in the list of 'powers' the service accounts have access to, in the form of a list. eg: